IBM/ibm-block-csi-driver/docs/content/using/changing_node_connectivity.md

           kubectl get hostdefinitions -o=jsonpath='{range .items[?(@.spec.hostDefinition.nodeName=="<node-name>")]}{.metadata.name}{"\n"}{end}'

-     The output displays all HostDefinitions that do not need to be deleted for the `<node-name>` specified and all host definitions for other nodes in the cluster.
+     The output displays all HostDefinitions that do not need to be deleted for the `<node-name>`.

 3. From the node, perform the connectivity changes.
 4. Redeploy the CSI node pod on the relevant node.